“Isn’t it heartbreaking how easily you can dedicate your life to destroying yourself?” – Unknown

 There are plenty of Black men who defy this ridiculous notion.
 Thinking that every Black man is no good not only decreases your chances of finding a quality mate but distorts the world’s view of Black men.
 There are ignorant, triflin’, no good men (and women) of all races, but Black men are the only ones who seem to be consistently placed on this unflattering throne.

 2. Black women are gold diggers.

-Like our brothers, Black women have quite a few stereotypes to combat when looking for love, and the “gold digger” stereotype seems as if it will never die.
+Like our brothers, Black women have quite a few stereotypes to combat when looking for love, and it seems as if the “gold digger” stereotype will never die.
 Assuming a woman is looking for a come up is one of the most effective ways to sabotage Black love.
 Not every Black woman is impressed by a “baller.”
 Some actually enjoy hardworking, dedicated (but not highly paid) individuals who take pride in earning their keep and providing for their loved ones.
 By assuming a woman is out for self, you immediately introduce the notion of distrust in what could potentially be an otherwise solid, fulfilling union.